Love your coffee? Then the names 'breve' and 'latte' have probably crossed your path.

 What is the flavor difference between a breve and a latte?

-A breve is made with steamed half-and-half, while a latte uses steamed milk.
+A breve is made with steamed half-and-half, while a latte sticks with steamed milk.

 Coffee beans used for espresso-making.